-The proposed Project will add a total of 96 affordable housing units to the City's housing stock, which would help the City to meet over 7.5% of the RHNA goal for low-income households and 7% of the RHNA goal for very low-income households.
+The proposed Project will add a total of 82 affordable housing units to the City's housing stock, which would help the City to meet approximately 5% of the RHNA goal for lower-income households.
 Additionally, the project helps the City meet the following goals established in the City's Housing Element:

-- Assist in the development of housing affordable to low- and moderate-income households; and - Promote equal housing opportunities for all persons.
+- Assist in the development of housing affordable to low- and moderate-income households; and - Promote equal housing opportunities for all persons. - C. 52200.2 Analysis Creation of Economic Opportunity/Common Benefit